TIBCOSoftware/bpme-samples/loan-application-custom-ui-sample/README.md

 ## Create a Custom Loan Process Application

-This is a sample application that demonstrates how to use the BPM Enterprise to create a custom user interface (loan process application) and design a workflow for the loan approval process
+This is a sample application that demonstrates how to use the BPM Enterprise to create a custom user interface (loan process application) and design a workflow for the loan approval process.
+Here is a link to the [Demo videos](https://www.youtube.com/playlist?list=PLnmoGGHHJldiGOpnxeyvjyRqzetoBWVK8) with steps to get started with it.

 ### Artifacts required
 - BankOrganization (Organization project)